Pipes of War

 The creature lifted one of his own skinny arms, with long bony fingers that looked more like talons, and in one foul swoop, he sent the two heroes flying, bouncing off the wall and down into the murky waters.
 They lay motionless, just as the lab coated man had mere minutes ago.

-Back in the base, HyJean was busy working away, still running tests on her patient.
-As she took samples of Nelson’s ‘blood’ and analysed it on the computer, she smiled to herself.
+On the second floor of the community centre, HyJean was busy working away, still running tests on her patient.
+As she took samples of Nelson’s blood – or whatever it was – and analysed it on the computer, she smiled to herself.
 It wasn’t often she had an unconscious but handsome, naked man lying on a table for her.
-Although she was married, she still couldn’t help but engage in a bit of fun flirting with her unconscious, undeniably good looking patient.
+Although she was married, she still couldn’t help but engage in a bit of fun flirting with her unconscious, undeniably good-looking patient.

-‘Well Mr Gush, there’s nothing wrong with your abs I see,’ she giggled.
+‘Well Mr Spigot, there’s nothing wrong with your abs I see,’ she giggled.

 ‘Thanks doc,’ Nelson said with a smile without opening his eyes.

-HyJean jumped and let out a little scream.
-She stumbled back away from the table and ran out of the room.
-Nelson chuckled to himself as he lay on the table.
+HyJean jumped and let out a little squeal as she stumbled back and ran out of the room.
+Nelson chuckled to himself as he lay on the table in his half-conscious, hazy state and drifted back off to sleep.

 ‘Morning cocker,’ said a cheery Flush, who’d clearly been awake for a while.